MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/flow-integration.md

 ---

-# Integrate with Flow for custom alert automation
+# Integrate with Flow for custom alert automation - Preview

 *Applies to: Microsoft Cloud App Security*